spbroot/sipdoorbell/README.md

 * Install the Homebridge Http Switch plugin

-* Homebridge Http Switch Plugin Configuration
+* Homebridge Http Switch Plugin Configuration (if nessesary)

   Command for open the door via send HTTP request to Baresip